vivlabs/instaclone/README.md

 If you have multiple items defined in the `instaclone.yml` file, you can list them as arguments to `instaclone publish` or `instaclone install`, e.g. `instaclone install node_modules`.

 Finally, note that by default installations are done with a symlink, but this can be customized in the config file to copy files.
-As a shortcut, if you run `instaclone install --copy`, it will use the "fastcopy" method to rsync from cache.
-You should use the `--copy` option if you want to modify the files after installation.
+As a shortcut, if you run `instaclone install --copy`, it will a fast rsync-based copy of the files.
+You should use the `--copy` option if you plan to modify the files after installation.

 ## Why you should Instaclone node_modules